AI Use Cases/Professional Services

 Revenue & Operational Impact

 These operational gaps compound into measurable revenue leakage.
-Firms typically operate at 65-72% utilization instead of target rates, leaving 8-15% of billable capacity unused each quarter.
-Project write-offs average 5-8% of revenue on fixed-fee work because margin erosion isn't surfaced until delivery is underway.
-Proposal turnaround stretches to 10-14 days because staffing availability must be manually verified before committing resources in statements of work, causing firms to lose competitive bids to faster-moving competitors.
+Utilization routinely runs below the 75-80% target because scheduling conflicts and bench time eat into billable weeks, and that gap compounds every quarter it goes unmeasured.
+Write-offs on fixed-fee work happen because margin erosion isn't surfaced until delivery is underway, not because the work was mispriced going in.
+Proposal turnaround stretches toward two weeks because staffing availability must be manually verified before committing resources in statements of work, causing firms to lose competitive bids to faster-moving competitors.

 Why Generic Tools Fail